UNINETTSigma2/documentation/getting_help/support_line.md

 requests](how_to_write_good_support_requests.md) on how to report problems in the most effective way for getting help quickly.

+### Useful knowledge to possess before submitting a ticket

+Being accustomed to basic knowledge about Linux command line (shell) navigation and shell scripting makes it easier to communicate with support and will most likely make your daily work flow more efficient as well.
+If you are new to command line, go through some Linux tutorials on the subject first.
+Here are some useful pages you can look into: [shell novice](https://swcarpentry.github.io/shell-novice/) or [Effective shell](https://effective-shell.com).
+Otherwise consult your local IT resources for help.

+However, do not be afraid to contact support if you are not an expert or have knowledge of this.
+We will try our best to help you.

 ### Display active and resolved tickets